saloniamatteo/Arch/README.md

 Run this command: `ls /sys/firmware/efi/efivars`.

 If the command shows the directory without error, then the system is booted in UEFI mode.
 If the directory does not exist, the system may be booted in BIOS (or CSM) mode.

-If the system did not boot in the mode you desired, refer to your motherboard's manual.
+If the system did not boot in the mode you desired, refer to your motherboard's manual, or check your BIOS/UEFI settings;
+look for an option under "Boot" called "Prefer boot mode", it should be set to UEFI.

 ## 1) [Connect to the internet](https://wiki.archlinux.org/index.php/Installation_Guide#Connect_to_the_internet)
-Note: if you want to use Wi-Fi, run `wifi-menu` to connect to a wireless network.
+Let's connect using `iwctl`:
+1. Run `iwctl`
+2. In the `iwctl` prompt, type `device list`
+3. Then, scan for available networks: `station [DEVICE] scan` (`[DEVICE]` is the Wi-Fi card, like `wlp3s0`)
+4. Get a list of the Wi-Fi networks: `station [DEVICE] get-networks`
+5. Connect to a network: `station [DEVICE] connect [SSID]` (`[SSID]` is the name of the Wi-Fi network)

+If a passphrase is required, you will be prompted to enter it.

+Alternatively, you can supply it as a command line argument:
+`iwctl --passphrase "[WIFI PASSWORD]" station [DEVICE] connect [SSID]`

-If, for some reason, `wifi-menu` fails, run these two commands:
+If, for some reason, `iwctl` fails, run these two commands:

 (If the wireless network interface isn't `wlan0`, use the one you have)